elastic/ecs/generated/elasticsearch/README.md

 Please try them out and give us feedback if you encounter any issues.

 If you want to play with a specific version of ECS, check out the proper branch first.
+Note that the composable index templates are available in the ECS 1.7 branch or newer.

 ```
 git checkout 1.7